 San Sebastián/Donostia, the Basque Country

 Donostia how it’s called in euskera (the language of the Basque country) is one of the highlights of the Camino del Norte and definitely the best and the most beautiful city on the route.
-The only big city where walking in and out was not through industrial areas and along busy roads but on the beautiful coastal trail with fantastic views over the sea.
-I know you don’t want to spend your extra days right in the beginning of the walk and rather keep them for later but if you have time I’d definitely recommend to stay in San Sebastián for 2 days.
+The only big city on the Northern Way where walking in and out was not through industrial areas and along busy roads but on the beautiful coastal trail with fantastic views over the sea.
+I know you don’t want to spend your extra days right at the beginning of the walk and rather keep them for later but if you have time I’d definitely recommend to stay in San Sebastián for 2 days.
 The day you arrive you won’t have much time to explore the city if you come from Irún – it’s a long walking day.

 Not to miss in San Sebastián

-Mount Urgull – a green hill squeezed between the sea and the city, it offers amazing views over San Sebastian and its beaches.
+- Mount Urgull, a green hill squeezed between the sea and the city, it offers amazing views over San Sebastian and its beaches.

 As you can see to visit only the main sights in the city you´ll need at least two days.
 If you decide to spend two days in San Sebastian a city cycling tour might be a great alternative to walking around the city on your own.

 Bilbao, the Basque Country

 The city used to be an “ugly duckling” of the Basque Country completely overshadowed by San Sebastian and other smaller beach towns but everything changed when in 1997 the Guggenheim museum was inaugurated.
-It’s incredible how construction of one building even if it’s a famous modern art museum can change the city.
+It’s incredible how the construction of one building even if it’s a famous modern art museum can change the city.
 Since then the whole new modern neighborhood was built in the place of old decrepit port area with many abandoned buildings.
 Today’s Bilbao can be divided into two main touristy parts; Casco Viejo (the Old Town) and the New Town.

 Not to miss in Bilbao